rust-lang/book/second-edition/nostarch/chapter12.md

   signature does not say whether it is borrowed from `query` or `contents`
 ```

-Rust can't possibly know which of the two arguments we need, so we need to tell
+Rust can’t possibly know which of the two arguments we need, so we need to tell
 it.
 Because `contents` is the argument that contains all of our text and we
 want to return the parts of that text that match, we know `contents` is the
 argument that should be connected to the return value using the lifetime syntax.

-Other programming languages don't require you to connect arguments to return
+Other programming languages don’t require you to connect arguments to return
 values in the signature, so this may still feel strange, but will get easier
 over time.
 You may want to compare this example with the Lifetime Syntax
 section in Chapter 10.

-Now let's try running our test:
+Now let’s try running our test:

 ```
 $ cargo test